TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: fewest

-    TODO: Description of the variable.
+    fewest represents the value of the least frequently occurring variable.
+If more than multiple variable share the highest number of occurrences, up to the first 5 are displayed.
 Defaults
     Defaults to some thing or is calculated by ....

     .. code-block:: json